 Bavaria is the southern German region with a culture all of its own.
 In fact, many of Bavaria’s traditions and much of its cuisine are often conflated with Germany as a whole; beer halls, bratwurst, and that typical Bavarian architecture that makes everything feel as though it’s from a fairytale.

 And in some ways – with its lofty mystical mountains, lush green valleys studded with forests, serene mirror-like lakes as big as seas, crumbling ruins, and still-standing castles – Bavaria really is like a fairytale.
-From its sublime nature to its charming medieval towns and villages, there’s almost no end to the best places you could be visiting on a trip to Bavaria.
+From its sublime nature to its charming medieval towns and villages, there’s almost no end to the best places in Bavaria you could be visiting on a trip to Germany.

 The Franconian Lake District is located in northern Bavaria southwest of Nuremberg.
 It’s made up of five lakes – Hahnenkammsee, Altmühlsee, Rothsee, Dennenloher See, and Brombachsee.
 The latter, in fact, was created by one of Germany’s largest-ever water-management projects.